 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 My house trained dog has recently started peeing in the house, whether we are home or not.
 What can we do to stop him?
-The only thing that has changed is that a month before he started peeing everywhere, we had new carpet installed throughout the house, which now has stains everywhere.
-But it's not just the carpet, he is cocking his leg everywhere.

 I have 3 year old Shih Tzu that for the last year has been peeing on everything in the house.
 I need help.

 By Big Head

 My 11 month old Maltese who has been toilet trained for months now has just started peeing inside in the evening.
 He is also doing it when he gets excited to see people.
 Does anyone know why this is and how to stop it?